Caterina Sforza: In Machiavelli

-Going back to Machiavelli, according to Julia L. Hairston in her journal article Skirting the issue: Machiavelli's Caterina Sforza, his addition of the skirt situation seems to have been for dramatic appeal, to defeminize her by recounting an atypical behavior of a woman and a mother, and also to separate this action as a response towards the threat to her children and attribute it to a sentiment of indifference.
-Elizabeth Lev wrote on the matter in her biography of Caterina Sforza, The Tigress of Forli.
-Lev took the position that Machiavelli's account on the matter, being quite vulgar, may in fact have been more a reflection of his own dislike of Caterina.
-Indeed, Machiavelli had met the countess as a young diplomat and had not fared well.
+Returning to Machiavelli, according to Julia L. Hairston in her journal article Skirting the issue: Machiavelli's Caterina Sforza, his addition of the skirt tale, "being rather more theatrical than contemporary chroniclers of the incident describe" it, seems to have been for dramatic effect, to defeminize her by recounting the atypical behavior of a woman and a mother, and also to separate this action as a response towards the threat to her children and to instead attribute it to sentiments of indifference.
+In her biography of Caterina Sforza, The Tigress of Forli, Elizabeth Lev proposes that Machiavelli's account of the matter, being quite vulgar, may in fact have reflected his own dislike of Caterina, as Machiavelli had met the countess as a young diplomat and had not fared well.
+His "portrait of Sforza served to cement the enduring public image of her as a Renaissance virago who had defiantly preferred losing her children to losing her state."
+According to Italian politician and author Pier Desiderio Pasolini, "Catherine's admirable defence of the Castle of Forli soon became a sort of epopee, adorned by popular fancy and enriched by the boastful additions of those who had taken part in it.
+It was this version that reached Machiavelli, who was only to make Catherine's personal acquaintance eleven years later: he believed it, and delighted in handing it down to history in its most cynical form."